Reflection.js for mootools

 Compatibility

-This script works in all browsers supporting the canvas tag: Firefox 1.5+, Opera 9+, Safari 2+, Camino and Google Chrome.
-It also works in Internet Explorer 6+ by using an alternative drawing technique.
+This script works in all browsers supporting the canvas tag: Firefox 1.5+, Opera 9+, Safari 2+, Camino, Google Chrome and Internet Explorer 9+.
+It also works in Internet Explorer 6-8 by using an alternative drawing technique.

 In older browsers, the script will degrade automatically (the images will remain untouched).